kyma-project/cloud-manager/docs/contributor/ui/README.md

     cloud-resources.kyma-project.io/version: v0.0.1
 ```

 Increment the version number every time a change is made to the ConfigMap.
-SKR Looper will compare the desired and existing version.
-If there is a difference, it will update the ConfigMap.
+SKR Looper compares the desired version with the existing version.
+If there is a difference, it updates the ConfigMap.

 # Testing your UI changes without using the pipeline